 Organisers: Kathleen Ash-Milby, Louis Grachos and Abigail Winograd; Portland Art Museum in Oregon and Site Santa Fe

 Jeffrey Gibson is the first Indigenous artist to represent the US at the Venice Biennale.
-The artist’s work often employs colourful and complex patterns in a variety of media, referencing US, Indigenous and Queer histories as well as imagery from popular culture.
+The artist’s work often employs colourful and complex patterns in a variety of media, referencing US, Indigenous and queer histories as well as imagery from popular culture.
 “His inclusive and collaborative approach is a powerful commentary on the influence and persistence of Native American cultures within the United States and globally, making him the ideal representative for the United States at this moment,” says the co-curator Kathleen Ash-Milby.
 The presentation will be titled The Space in Which to Place Me, which is inspired by Layli Long Soldier’s poem Ȟe Sápa.